Bibliophage305/bandeoke-charts/song-list.md

 Can You Feel It - The Jacksons\
 Careless Whisper - George Michael\
 Don't You (Forget About Me) - Simple Minds\
+Don't You Want Me Baby - The Human League\
 Down Under - Men At Work\
 Everybody Wants to Rule the World - Tears for Fears\
 Eye of the Tiger - Survivor\